Rwb3n/workflow_ai_rules/codebase_state_v1.md

   - Breakpoints must be defined (blueprintValidation.breakpointsDefined)

 - CONSTRUCT→VALIDATE:
-  - All components must be implemented
+  - All components must be implemented (componentsComplete must equal componentsTotal)
-  - All responsive checks must be executed at breakpoints ${BreakpointSizes.join(', ')}
+  - All responsive checks must be executed at breakpoints ${breakpointSizes.join(', ')}
   - No Severity 3 (Critical) responsive failures may exist
   - Mobile-first requirements (CQ4, CQ5, CQ7) must be satisfied for all components
   - All components must have valid breakpoint comments (CQ5)